openmultiplayer/web/docs/scripting/language/reference/01-Foreword.md

 An application or tool cannot do or be everything for all users.
 This not

-only justifies the diversity of editors, compilers, operating systems and many other software systems, it also explains the presence of extensive configuration options and macro or scripting languages in applications.
+other software systems, it also explains the presence of extensive configuration options and macro or scripting languages in applications.
 My own applications have contained a variety of little languages; most were very simple, some were